andybywire/llm-lab/README.md

 ## Conversational Wikidata RAG Agent
 A conversational application using LangChain's prebuilt ReAct agent that can query Wikidata for up-to-date facts and incorporate them into generated responses.

-- accesses data via the Wikidata SPARQL endpoint to support inference
+- Accesses data via the Wikidata SPARQL endpoint to support inference
-- supports return of implicit facts in the dataset not explicitly on individual records
+- Supports return of implicit facts in the dataset not explicitly on individual records
-- defines a narrow scope of functionality in order to deal with the wide ranging schema of
+- Defines a narrow scope of functionality in order to deal with the wide ranging schema of

 ## Local Wikidata RAG Agent
-A conversational agent using a locally hosted LLM and LangChain that can query Wikidata for up-to-date facts and incorporate them into generated responses.
+A application using a locally hosted LLM and LangChain's prebuilt ReAct agent that can query Wikidata for up-to-date facts and incorporate them into generated responses.

 > [!CAUTION]
 > Using a locally hosted model (one that will run on a MacBook Pro) with this configuration leads to mixed results on anything beyond the most straightforward questions.
 See notebook for details.

+## Local Wikidata ReAct Agent 0
+An application using a locally hosted LLM and a LangChain purpose-built ReAct agent for querying and integrating Wikidata facts into a generated response.

+> [!NOTE]
+> This notebook recreates the agent in `local-wikidata-rag-agent.ipynb` from scratch in order to expose the full set of LangChain features in order to support iteration beyond the limitations identified above.